- Amartya Sen Professor of Health Equity, Economics, and Policy, School of Social Policy and Practice

 - University of California-Berkeley, AB, Political Economy

 Jennifer Prah Ruger is the Amartya Sen Professor of Health Equity, Economics, and Policy in the School of Social Policy and Practics (SP2) at the University of Pennsylvania.
 She also serves as SP2’s inaugural Associate Dean for Global Studies and Faculty Chair at the Center for High Impact Philanthropy (CHIP).
-The Faculty Chair will work with other SP2 Faculty Fellows to help increase synergies between CHIP and the School.
 She is a Senior Fellow at the Leonard Davis Institute of Health Economics.

 Her educational background includes a Master of Studies in Law from Yale University, a PhD in Health Policy from Harvard University, and a Master of Science in Comparative Social Research from Oxford University.